collective nouns |

 Use:

-Duke’s six university-wide institutes serve as crucial incubators of innovations in research, pedagogy and civic engagement.
-More information is at https://sites.duke.edu/interdisciplinary
+Duke’s seven university-wide institutes serve as crucial incubators of innovations in research, pedagogy and civic engagement.
+Learn more about our University Institutes, Initiatives and Centers:

 app